-Other Cats Protection departments are not able to help with neutering vouchers, so please ensure that you contact the Neutering helpline for all financial assistance requests.
+Requests for financial assistance are very high so please bear with us during busy periods.
+Other departments are not able to help with neutering vouchers, so please ensure you contact our neutering helpline for all financial assistance requests.

-Your local branch or centre may be able to help.
-Please contact 03000 12 12 12 for details of your local CP branch or click the link below to find your nearest branch or adoption centre.
+Contact 03000 12 12 12 for details of your local Cats Protection branch or click the link below to find your nearest branch or centre.Find us

 Do you take your animals to a PDSA PetAid hospital?
 We work closely with PDSA to support low cost neutering for the cats of owners on a qualifying benefit through their PetAid hospitals.
 Please visit the PDSA website to find your nearest hospital.Visit the PDSA website

 Assistance with neutering is also available for dogs.
 Visit the Dogs Trust website for more details.Go to the Dogs Trust site